The Old Appliance Club

 The Old Appliance Club Shop

-Call (805) 643-3532 or Email TOAC@sbcglobal.net for Assistance.
+Call (805) 643-3532 or

-Outside USA or CANADA - must have USA address for all orders.
+Outside USA or CANADA - must have USA address for all orders

-ECheck, and PayPal.
+ECheck, and PayPal

-PayPal account not necessary ...
-PayPal accepts all major Credit Cards.
+PayPal account or, sign in as a Guest ...
+PayPal accepts all Cards

-PayPal use email toac@sbcglobal.net - Describe your Order.
+PayPal Orders: use email toac@sbcglobal.net

-TERMS: Sales Tax will be applied to all California orders.
+Sales Tax will be applied to all California orders.

-Insurance Coverage or Signature Confirmation Delivery available on request.
+Insurance Coverage or Signature Confirmation Delivery

 Not liable or responsible for any damage or delays due to shipper.